mediocreZeta/Youtube-Downloader/README.md

 #  Additional information
 In this project I also try to implement some concept like MVVM Pattern, a singleton pattern, also a bit of clean architecture (still not clean enough, especially in the presentation layer).
+I also learn the reactive programming concept (mostly using flow library in kotlin), and how to utilize remote and local databases using library like retrofit and Room.

 #  Things to improve
 There are things to improve on this project, even though this project is able to serve its purpose to download youtube video, I have yet to add many things.
 So here is the things that are going to be improved.